Batch Guide

 Step 4: Create and Retrieve a Batch Label

 After purchasing, compile all shipping labels into a single batch label.
-All Shipments must have a “postage_purchased” status to generate a label.
+All Shipments must have a "status": “postage_purchased” status to generate a label.
 Failed purchases must be removed or resolved during the Create and Purchase Shipping Labels process.

 1. Submit a POST request to generate a batch label, specifying the desired file format (PDF, EPL2, or ZPL).